 2/ The Idea of a Formal Axiology

-Logic, as we know, reveals the necessity and universality of a priori relations, such as 'If A is B, and B is C, then A is C', without regard to the specific nature of A, B, and C. Similarly, formal axiology would propose laws such as 'The value of A depends on the value of B, the value of B depends on the value of C, so the value of A depends on the value of C', without needing to specify the nature of A, B, and C—that is, without addressing the question of what actually possesses value.
+Logic, as we know, discloses the necessity and universality of a priori relations, such as 'If A is B, and B is C, then A is C', without regard to the specific nature of A, B, and C. Similarly, formal axiology would propose laws such as 'The value of A depends on the value of B, the value of B depends on the value of C, so the value of A depends on the value of C', without needing to specify the nature of A, B, and C—that is, without addressing the question of what actually possesses value.

 The existence of a positive value is itself a positive value.